 - Add all dry ingredients (self-raising flour, caster sugar, baking powder) to a mixing bowl and make a well in the centre.

-- In another bowl, gently beat the eggs and along with the milk, slowly add these to the well created in your dry ingredients, mixing together to form a batter.
+- In another bowl, gently beat the eggs and along with the milk, slowly add these along with the maple syrup to the well created in your dry ingredients, mixing together to form a batter.

 I like to use whole milk when making pancakes for a little added luxury in texture and flavour.

-You want to wait until many little bubbles appear on the surface of your pancake which could take 1-2 minutes and then flip over, cooking for a further 1 minute.
+You want to wait until many little bubbles appear on the surface of your pancake which could take up to 1-2 minutes and then flip over, cooking for a further 1 minute.

 Take this time to practice, perhaps adjust the heat and gain some confidence before attempting to make several at once.